This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Description

-Study estimating life expectancy at age 25 by rural and urban residence, race, and gender using county-level data from 2000 - 2005.
+Study estimating life expectancy at age 25 by rural and urban residence, race, and sex using county-level data from 2000 - 2005.
 Discusses geographic determinants of disparities in life expectancy in the contiguous U.S., comparing rurality and the proportion of specific race populations to life expectancy.
 Features color-coded maps of the contiguous U.S. that represents life expectancy at age 25 for White, Black, American Indian/Alaska Native, and Asian males and females.

 Author(s)